Kruskal count: Card trick

 The trick is performed with cards, but is more a magical-looking effect than a conventional magic trick.
 The magician has no access to the cards, which are manipulated by members of the audience.
 Thus sleight of hand is not possible.
 Rather the effect is based on the mathematical fact that the output of a Markov chain, under certain conditions, is typically independent of the input.
 A simplified version using the hands of a clock performed by David Copperfield is as follows.
 A volunteer picks a number from one to twelve and does not reveal it to the magician.
 The volunteer is instructed to start from 12 on the clock and move clockwise by a number of spaces equal to the number of letters that the chosen number has when spelled out.
 This is then repeated, moving by the number of letters in the new number.
 The output after three or more moves does not depend on the initially chosen number and therefore the magician can predict it.
+To an observer who has not realized that the card or clock numbers form a predictable Markov chain that collapses to a stable output (in the case of Copperfield illustration, a cycle of "one"-"four"-"eight"), it appears that the magician has identified their starting number by successfully identifying their ending number.